JoeyLicht/joey-fritter/README.md

 **Throws**

-- `400` if the freetTypeLabel is in wrong format (must be a nonempty alphabetical string.)
+- `400` if the freetTypeLabel is not one of the predefined freet types
 - `400` if contentId does not exist
 - `403` if user is not logged in or is not the author of the content
 - `409` if the freetTypeLabel has already been applied to contentID